 "Sorry, Doctor.
 I've gotta go.
 Some sort of hostage situation on the other side of town.
 Nice meeting you, Doctor.
 Hope you figure out what ever it is you're trying to figure out."

 "What a lovely black man," she says.

 His Mother of Pearl Escalade flashes and beeps and she wonders how he keeps the machine so clean in a dusty place like southern Nevada.
 He blasts out of the parking lot.
 His siren muted, but the red and violet rack lights twirling on top.
-He holds up a hand up to say goodbye, crunching June bugs all the way out.
+He holds up an open hand to say goodbye, crunching June bugs all the way out.

 It grows quiet.
 Monica considers going to her favorite watering hole for a night cap, a sleepy little place on Fremont Street two blocks off of the old north Las Vegas Boulevard.
 She hops in her Jeep Wrangler.
 She reaches into her pant pocket for her keys and as she does the piece of paper that had fallen from Julie's hand flutters to the floorboard, unobserved.

 "Jerry.
 Will you please leave me the hell alone."

 "Monica, listen to me.
 You gotta come down here.
 There's this guy.
 He thinks he's freaking Elvis."

 "Jerry.
 There must be a thousand and one people in this town who think they are freaking Elvis."

 "Yeah, well, not like this one.
 This one's wired.
 I mean really really wired.
 He's got fuses and dynamite and all sorts of explosives paraphernalia duck taped all over his body.
 He just got through announcing to everybody down here that he's gonna blow up a hamburger stand."